 While depression after sex isn’t uncommon, it’s pretty rare to feel depressed after regular sexual activity.

 A 2019 study found that 3 to 4 percent of penis-having folks felt depressed on a regular basis.
-In another study, 5.1 percent of vulva-having folks said they felt it a few times within the previous 4 weeks.

 According to Lis, “if it happens very frequently, it shouldn’t be ignored.”